Alien Breed (video game): MS-DOS

 The MS-DOS port's reception was mixed.
 PC Gamer US described the gameplay's variety as lacking and the sound effects as "shallow and tinny", with problems using the Pro Audio Spectrum sound card to be expected, but favorably compared it to Sega Genesis games and called it a "solid shooter [with] plenty of high-octane fun."
 Computer Gaming World criticized the "asinine" copy protection, but said that it is still a good action title for those who like their play quick and simple".
 The magazine stated in the next issue that while "right at home at the local arcade or any cartridge game machine", the DOS version of Alien Breed "has fallen behind in the tech race".
 Citing the "European" use of mission codes instead of save games and "pretty" but shallow gameplay, the reviewer unfavorably compared it to Doom, with "an almost identical (somewhat tired) premise" but of which "the execution makes all the difference".
 Despite the good graphics and "fast-paced" action, he concluded that Alien Breed was "not suitable for the average computer gamer on this continent", but might be for the "less demanding player" or one who wanted a Nintendo.

 In a critical review, Computer and Video Games pointed to the port's bugs such as the screen flickering.
 The more serious bugs included not being able to buy weapons from any Intex terminal and the game crashing nearly a quarter of an hour into it.
 The reviewer concluded that the bugs overshadowed what was otherwise a faithful conversion of an Amiga classic.

+James V. Trunzo reviewed Alien Breed in White Wolf #45 (July, 1994), giving it a final evaluation of "Good" and stated that "Alien Breed isn't the cutting edge of science fiction action gaming, but I don't think it's trying to be.
+It's like a watered-down version of EA's superior Space Hulk.
+For the money, it's a fun beer 'n' pretzels game that lets you vent hostilities on nasty critters - and you can even do it with a friend!"